pyscript/docs/docs/user-guide/ffi.md

 # PyScript FFI

+The foreign function interface (FFI) gives Python access to JavaScript, and JavaScript access to Python.
+As a result PyScript is able to access all the standard APIs and capabilities provided by the browser.

 We provide a unified `pyscript.ffi` because
 [Pyodide's FFI](https://pyodide.org/en/stable/usage/api/python-api/ffi.html)
 is only partially implemented in MicroPython and there are some fundamental